Marwar painting: Contribution to heritage

 Marwar painting of Jodhpur is an important part of the cultural heritage of Rajasthan.
-It is an expression of the region's rich history, mythology, and folklore, and reflects the artistic sensibilities of its people.
 The paintings are highly valued by collectors and art enthusiasts and are an important source of income for the artists and their families.
 Artists trained at the courts of the Mughal emperors introduced the Jodhpur artists to the classical concepts of portraiture and composition.
-The sophisticated techniques of painting created a unique and lively school of painting when combined with local style, vibrant colours, and regional subjects.
-Today, Marwar painting of Jodhpur continues to thrive, with artists using traditional techniques and materials to create beautiful works of art that are appreciated by people all over the world.

 Schools and subschools

-Located near the Marwar border, Devgarh Thikana, though situated in Mewar borders show a deep impact of Marwar style.
+Located near the Marwar border, Devgarh Thikana, though situated in Mewar borders, show a deep impact of Marwar style.
 The grandeur of the Marwar school of painting was well-expressed in Jodhpur style.
 Alongside this, Bikaner style emerged from it as an independent school while Kishangarh style became world renowned.
 Substyles of Jaisalmer, Nagaur, Sirohi, Ghanerao, also became distinct.
 Many temples of the region have murals beside the more popular miniature art.
 Marwar murals are simple in execution as well as in arrangement and have used the stucco technique as well as tempera.